 Cheapest Car Insurance Companies in Michigan

-Evaluating and comparing auto insurance policies from a wide range of providers will help you find the cheapest rates available in Michigan.
-Below you’ll find insurance company suggestions for different categories of policyholders:
+Comparing auto insurance policies from different providers will help you find the cheapest rates in Michigan.
+Below, you’ll find our insurance company suggestions for different policyholder categories:

 |Liberty Mutual||Safe Drivers|

 |State Farm||Low Annual Mileage|

 Our Geeks took into account customer reviews and complaint data to identify Michigan’s best auto insurance companies.
 The table below offers a concise summary of our findings:

 In the state of Michigan, the minimum car insurance liability coverage are $20,000 for bodily injuries to one individual, $40,000 for total bodily injuries in a single accident, and $10,000 for property damage.